clefebvre/libadvaita/doc/styles-and-appearance.md

 ## Dark Style

-Libadwaita applications can use a light or a dark appearance.
+Libadvaita applications can use a light or a dark appearance.
 This can be used to request a darker UI, or to support a system-wide dark style preference if one exists.